-Special Conditions of Hire during COVID-19 SC1 to 17
+Special Conditions of Hire during COVID-19 SC 1 to 18 30th September 2020

 Note: These conditions are supplemental to, not a replacement for, the hall’s ordinary conditions of hire.

-You, the hirer, will be responsible for ensuring those attending your activity or event comply with the COVID-19 Secure Guidelines while entering and occupying the hall, as shown on the poster which is also displayed at the hall entrance, in particular using the hand sanitiser supplied when entering the hall and after using tissues.
+SC 1: You, the hirer, will be responsible for ensuring those attending your activity or event comply with the COVID-19 Secure Guidelines while entering and occupying the hall, as shown on the poster which is also displayed at the hall entrance, in particular using the hand sanitiser supplied when entering the hall and after using tissues.

 Please take care cleaning electrical equipment.
 Use cloths - do not spray!